begrif/mazing/README.md

    * finds one shortest path (just one, even if multiple are possible)
    * finds one longest path (just one, even if multiple are possible)
    * not constrained to particular maze topologies
+3. `mazes.c` and `mazes.h`
+   * implementations of grid-to-maze methods
+   * divided into two broad classes, iterategrid() callbacks and others

 Short variables by convention:
  * `g` is grid